Prince Harry & Meghan Markle Reportedly Snubbed By Royal Family On Second Wedding Anniversary

 Happy one year anniversary to Their Royal Highnesses, The Duke and Duchess of Sussex!
 Today marks the one year anniversary of the wedding of The Duke and Duchess of Sussex.
 Their Royal Highnesses exchanged vows at St George’s Chapel within the grounds of Windsor Castle on May 19th, 2018.
 The selected song “This Little Light of Mine” was chosen by the couple for their recessional.
 We hope you enjoy reliving this moment, and seeing some behind the scenes photos from this special day.
 A message from The Duke & Duchess: Thank you for all of the love and support from so many of you around the world.
 Each of you made this day even more meaningful.
 Photo credit: Chris Allerton/Joe Short (B&W); PA (color) ©️SussexRoyal (B&W images and video)

-The twosome tied the knot on May 19, 2018, at St. George’s Chapel at Windsor Castle in an over-the-top royal wedding that brought merged the cultural backgrounds of both Harry and Meghan.
-The wedding ceremony featured the traditional trappings of what followers of the royal family know to be expected from a ceremony from the Church of England: a blend of pomp, circumstance, pride for the country, and all the over-the-top fabulousness that occurs when a British royal ties the knot.
+The twosome tied the knot on May 19, 2018, at St. George’s Chapel at Windsor Castle in a royal wedding that merged the cultural backgrounds of both Harry and Meghan.
+The ceremony featured the traditional trappings that followers of the royal family expect from the Church of England — a blend of pomp, circumstance, pride for the country, and all the over-the-top fabulousness that occurs when a British royal gets married.

-During Harry and Meghan’s ceremony, her African-American heritage was also honored with the addition of Bishop Michael Bruce Curry as one of the speakers.
-The bishop was the first African-American head of the Episcopal Church.
-Also seen at the ceremony were cello soloist Sheku Kanneh-Mason, the first black musician to win the BBC’s Young Musician of the Year Award, and the Kingdom Choir, a Christian gospel group from southeast London.
+During Harry and Meghan’s ceremony, her African American heritage was also honored with the addition of Bishop Michael Bruce Curry as one of the speakers.
+The bishop was the first African American head of the Episcopal Church.
+Also performing at the ceremony were cello soloist Sheku Kanneh-Mason, the first black musician to win the BBC’s Young Musician of the Year Award, and the Kingdom Choir, a Christian gospel group from southeast London.